Michelin96/javascript-challenge/README.md

 ## UFO-level-2 (Attempted but Not functional)

-This index.html file upgrades the search funtion to include all the data columns in the table.
+This index.html file upgrades the search function to include all the data columns in the table.